 In order to make sure you have your CPAP machine at your destination, the Transportation Security Administration (TSA) recommends that you keep your CPAP in your carry-on luggage.
 Put it in a plastic bag to help avoid contamination.
-But you need to be prepared for extra security.
+But you need to be prepared for extra security at Detroit Metro.

-The TSA says that x-rays don’t always penetrate CPAP machines, so you will likely have to have the machine inspected by hand.
+The TSA says that x-rays don’t always penetrate CPAP machines.
+You will likely have to have the machine inspected by hand.
 You can ask that inspectors clean the surface where they will perform the inspection and put on fresh gloves before they inspect your CPAP machine.
 Remember, all bacteria on the CPAP gets pumped directly into your lungs, so additional caution to keep it clean is recommended.

 Powering CPAP on the Plane